Telephone booth: Australia

-Under the Universal Service Obligation (USO), the Government legally requires telco Telstra to ensure standard phone services and payphones are “reasonably accessible to all people in Australia".
+Under the Universal Service Obligation, the Government of Australia legally requires Telstra to ensure standard phone services and payphones are "reasonably accessible to all people in Australia".
 Some communities, particularly in remote regional areas, rely on payphones, as well as people who do not have access to a mobile phone.

 At their peak in the early 1990s, there were more than 80,000 public phone boxes across the country.
-By June 30, 2016, according to the ACMA there were about 24,000 payphones across Australia.
-On 3 August 2021, with 15,000 public phones remaining across Australia, Telstra announced that all calls to fixed line and mobile phones within Australia from public phones would become free of charge, and that Telstra had no plans to further eliminate public phones.
+By June 30, 2016, according to the Australian Communications & Media Authority there were about 24,000 payphones across Australia.
+On August 3, 2021, with 15,000 public phones remaining across Australia, Telstra announced that all calls to fixed line and mobile phones within Australia from public phones would become free of charge, and that it had no plans to further eliminate public phones.

 Belgium

-In Belgium, majority state-owned telco Belgacom took the last remaining phone booths out of service on 1 June 2015.
+In Belgium, majority state-owned telco Belgacom took the last remaining phone booths out of service in June 2015.

-Czechia
+Czech Republic

-On 17 June 2021 the last phone booth in Czechia was closed and dismantled.
+In June 2021 the last phone booth in the Czech Republic was closed and dismantled.

 Denmark

-On 13 December 2017 the last three public telephone booths in Denmark had their telephones removed.
+In December 2017 the last three public telephone booths in Denmark had their telephones removed.
 They were situated in the town of Aarhus.

 Finland

-By 2007, Finnet companies and TeliaSonera Finland had discontinued their public telephones, and the last remaining operator Elisa Oyj did that during the beginning of that year.
+By 2007, Finnet companies and TeliaSonera Finland had discontinued their public telephones, and the last remaining operator Elisa Oyj did so early the same year.

 France

-According to Orange CEO, Stéphane Richard, there are only 26 public phone booths still operating in France as of 2021.
+According to Orange CEO, Stéphane Richard, there were only 26 public phone booths still operating in France as of 2021.
 The "Macron law" of 2015 ended Orange mandatory maintenance of a public phone booth network, its decline in use being caused by the cell phones era.
 These are, by law, maintained in rural area where there is no cell phone service.
-Consequently they are removed once the area is properly covered by at least one mobile phone operator.
+Consequently, they are removed once the area is properly covered by at least one mobile phone operator.